 The garden is a wonderful place to work on gross motor movements as well!
 The ground is much different than the inside your house and will provide them with a unique surface to continue to gain coordination while walking.
 Squatting down to pick weeds also requires a little one lots of balance in order to complete the task.
 Encourage your little gardener to step over small plants or holes in order to refine large motor skills even more.

 Label the plants, seeds, tools, and everything else that you may see while tending to a garden.
 Chances are your toddler has been inside all winter and has never seen many of these objects and hearing the names for the first time.
-Check out the list below for some ideas of easy words to target while gardening.

 Give your little one simple directions to follow while out in the garden.
 Ask them to bring you the tomato seeds and see if your little one is able to pick out the right packet and bring them to you.